 HONORS AND AWARDS

-- Best Student Note for his article that was published in The American Bar Association’s Jurimetrics, The Journal of Law, Science, and Technology
+- Best Student Note, published article, American Bar Association’s Jurimetrics, The Journal of Law, Science, and Technology

 PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS